Fetty Wap (album)

-Fetty Wap is the debut studio album by American rapper Fetty Wap.
+Fetty Wap is the debut studio album by the American rapper of the same name.
 It was released on September 25, 2015, by RGF Productions and 300 Entertainment.
 Both Monty and M80, who were members of the Remy Boyz, contributed as featured guest artists on the album.

 The album was supported by four US Billboard Hot 100 top 40 singles: "Trap Queen", "679" featuring Remy Boyz, "My Way" featuring Monty, and "Again".
-The album's lead single, "Trap Queen" received Two Grammy Award nominations.
+The album's lead single, "Trap Queen" received two Grammy Award nominations.

 Background

-In November 2014, Fetty Wap announced that he had signed a deal to 300 Entertainment, which resulted from the re-release of his popular debut single "Trap Queen", which charted at number 2 on the US Billboard Hot 100.
+In November 2014, Fetty Wap announced that he had signed a deal with 300 Entertainment, which resulted from the re-release of his popular debut single "Trap Queen", which charted at number 2 on the US Billboard Hot 100.

 Singles

 Fetty Wap's commercial debut single, called "Trap Queen" was released through iTunes on December 15, 2014.
 The song was produced by Tony Fadd.
 "Trap Queen" became Fetty Wap's first entry on the US Billboard Hot 100, becoming a top 10 single, peaking at number 2.
 It also peaked within the top 10 of various countries, including Belgium, Denmark and the United Kingdom.
 To date, the song is certified diamond by the Recording Industry Association of America (RIAA).

 The album's second single, called "679" was released on June 29, 2015.
-The song features guest verses from the Remy Boyz, who is an East Coast hip hop group that Wap created, with production by Peoples.
+The song features guest verses from the Remy Boyz, which is an East Coast hip hop group that Wap created, with production by Peoples.
 The song became Wap's third top 10 single in the United States, reaching at number 4.
 The album version of the song omits P-Dice's verse, only featuring Monty.
 To date, the song was certified three-time platinum by the Recording Industry Association of America (RIAA).

-The album's third single, called "My Way" premiered from Fetty Wap's SoundCloud on July 17, 2015.
-The song features guest verse from a local American rapper Monty, with the production by NickEBeats.
+The album's third single, called "My Way" premiered on Fetty Wap's SoundCloud on July 17, 2015.
+The song features a guest verse from a local American rapper Monty, with the production by NickEBeats.
 The song was later remixed, with a guest verse from Canadian rapper Drake.
 The song peaked at number 7 on the US Billboard Hot 100, after jumping from 87 to the top 10.
 To date, the song was certified platinum by the Recording Industry Association of America (RIAA).

-Wap released the album's fourth and final single, called "Again" on August 13, 2015, after the song premiered previously via Soundcloud.
+Wap released the album's fourth and final single, called "Again" on August 13, 2015, after the song premiered previously via SoundCloud.
 Peoples also produced this track as well, alongside the additional production by Shy Boogs.
 The song reached at number 33 on the US Billboard Hot 100.
 To date, the song was certified gold by the Recording Industry Association of America (RIAA).